 The Cable Car takes around 1 Georgian Lari approximately for the One-way trip.
 You will ride over the old architectures to reach to the top.
 From the top, you can see Old Tbilisi town on one side of river Mtkvari and some strange modern architectures on another side of the river.

-- ABANOTUBAMI SULPHUR BATHS – Visit this historic place where it is believed that city was built on this place.
+Visit this historic place where it is believed that the city was built on this place.
 Hot Sulphur waters springing out from undergrounds is known for its Natural Healing capabilities especially to the skin.
 You can also book private chambers for Sulphur baths on an hourly basis or can go along with Public Sulphur Baths.
 They are covered in ancient styled rooms.
-CAUTION – Do not wear metallic jewellery or stoned jewellery as Sulphur waters can harm metals and stones.
+As Tbilisi is known for its natural thermal baths, read more about visiting the Thermal Bath’s in Tbilisi.
+CAUTION – Do not wear metallic or stoned jewelry as Sulphur waters can harm metals and stones.
 Also, water is steamy or very hot but not bad for your skin.
 Your skin will not get burnt.
 Take an extra pair of clothes for changing.